weiyoung/weiyoung/README.md

 # Hi I'm weiyoung 👋

-BSc in Computer Science at The University of British Columbia in Vancouver, Canada.
+BSc in Computer Science at The University of British Columbia in Vancouver, Canada 🇨🇦

 Previous SDE intern at Amazon, BlackBerry, Galvanize(now Diligent) and more!